sbarry50/vue-business-hours/README.md

 ### Data

 The `days` property should be supplied with a JSON object in the following format.
 The `open` and `close` time values must be in the 24 hour format with no colon.
+Midnight can be designated by `2400`. `24hrs` is also valid.
 The `id` property must be unique for each entry.
 The `isOpen` property should only be false if both `open` and `close` are empty.

 ```javascript
 {